mdcoxe/explodingkittens/project-worksheet.md

 	- Add in attack card
 	- Clean up the folder, move images
 	- Build player icon so everyone knows whose cards are showing
-- Day 7
+- Day 7 - Complete
-	- Troubleshooting the Exploding Kitten.
-After getting the attack card to work it cuase me to have to move the exploding kitten code out of the drawCard funtion and put into the showCard funtion so that it reads when the players hand is reveiled.
-This is causing a bug where even with defuse cards in hand it ends game and declases wrong player winner.
+	- Ended up reverting attack card back to just a skip with a different image while I try and troubleshoot.
+The base game works except one situation that may come up in playing it.

 ## Project Description